zhengf1/2026S2BE/README.md

 # 2026 S2 Basic Econometrics

-**Please use these materials with caution; errors may not be corrected.
-Please refer to the final solution for details.**
+**Please use these materials with caution, as errors may not have been corrected.
+Always refer to the official solutions for definitive answers and details.**

+**Important note:** I would not necessarily recommend using these materials as additional study resources for this subject.
+They introduce some supplementary material and details that may require additional consideration, while providing limited additional information beyond what is already covered in the official tutorials and lectures.
+Please treat them primarily as resources designed to facilitate tutorial delivery, rather than as supplementary study materials.

-Tutorial materials prepared by Zheng Fan for Basic Econometrics at the University of Melbourne for the use of running tutorials.
+These tutorial materials were prepared by Zheng Fan for the delivery of Basic Econometrics tutorials at the University of Melbourne.

-Property of the University of Melbourne.
-Subject to copyright!
-You should not disseminate, distribute, or copy.

-All the materials presented are based on the materials provided on Canvas by the lecturers/coordinators.
+All materials are based on the teaching resources provided by the lecturers and subject coordinators via Canvas.

+**Copyright notice:** These materials are the property of the University of Melbourne and are subject to copyright.
+They should not be disseminated, distributed, reproduced, or copied without appropriate permission.